-30 https://uksa.statisticsauthority.gov.uk/news/uk-statistics-authority-statement-on-the-future-of-the-rpi/
+42 https://uksa.statisticsauthority.gov.uk/news/uk-statistics-authority-statement-on-the-future-of-the-rpi/

-31 See: ONS, 'Consumer price inflation, historical estimates, UK 1950 to 1988 - methodology', May 18 2022
+43 See: ONS, 'Consumer price inflation, historical estimates, UK 1950 to 1988 - methodology', May 18 2022

-32 ONS's 2010 changes to how clothing and footwear are accounted for in inflation statistics led to a step-change increase in the level of the 'formula effect'.
+44 ONS's 2010 changes to how clothing and footwear are accounted for in inflation statistics led to a step-change increase in the level of the 'formula effect'.
 The CMA's redetermination of the PR19 price controls subtracted a 30bps estimate of this increase from historical RPI-real averages for this reason.

-33 See CMA, 'PR19 redeterminations final report' March 2021, pp.813-819
+45 See CMA, 'PR19 redeterminations final report' March 2021, pp.813-819 requiring an adjustment of between 1% and 2% to the geometric whole period average, with the lower end of this range more appropriate for longer forecast horizons.47

-34 This approach uses the result that the approximate difference between the arithmetic and geometric means for a lognormally distributed series is half the variance of log returns.
+46 This approach uses the result that the approximate difference between the arithmetic and geometric means for a lognormally distributed series is half the variance of log returns.